eclipse-tractusx/tractus-x-umbrella/docs/user/guides/data-exchange/provide-data.md

 ## Request the catalog

-Once the asset is created, Alice (the data consumer) can try request a catalog of available (offered) data.
+Once the asset is created, Alice (the data consumer) can try to request a catalog of available (offered) data.

 > **Note**
 >